 Our world has been radically transformed by digital technology - smart phones, tablets, and web-enabled devices have transformed our daily lives and the way we communicate.
-A greater and more seamless flow of information within a digital healthcare infrastructure, bv electronic health records encompasses and leverages digital progress and can transform the way care is delivered and compensated.
+A greater and more seamless flow of information within a digital healthcare infrastructure, by electronic health records created (EHRs), encompasses and leverages digital progress and can transform the way care is delivered and compensated.
 An EHR is a digital version of a patient's paper chart.
 EHRs are real-time, patient-centered records that make information available instantly and securely to authorized users.
 While an EHR does contain the medical and treatment histories of patients, an EHR system is built to go beyond standard clinical data collected in a provider's office and can be inclusive of a broader view of a patient's care.
 One of the key features of an EHR is that health information can be created and managed by authorized providers in a digital format capable of being shared with other providers across more than one healthcare organization.
 EHRs are built to share information with other healthcare providers and organizations - such as laboratories - so they contain information from all clinicians involved in a patient's care.
-The EHR is composed of components such as clinical decision support systems (CDSS) that include information about relevant clinical practice guidelines and clinical reminders, and computerized physician order entry (CPOE) of medications that check orders against patient information to flag potential drug interactions, allergic reactions, and errors.2 health records throughout the United States healthcare delivery system as a critical national goal.
+The EHR is composed of components such as clinical decision support systems (CDSS) that include information about relevant clinical practice guidelines and clinical reminders, and computerized physician order entry (CPOE) of medications that check orders against patient information to flag potential drug interactions, allergic reactions, and errors.

-The Health Information Technology for Economic and Clinical Health (HITECH) Act, a component of the American Recovery and Reinvestment Act (ARRA) of represents the nation's first substantial commitment of federal resources to support the widespread adoption of EHRs.
-The HITECH Act supports the concept of electronic health records and it proposes the meaningful use of interoperable electronic
+The Health Information Technology for Economic and Clinical Health (HITECH) Act, a component of the American Recovery and Reinvestment Act (ARRA) of 2009, represents the nation's first substantial commitment of federal resources to support the widespread adoption of EHRs.
+The HITECH Act supports the concept of electronic health records and it proposes the meaningful use of interoperable electronic health records throughout the United States healthcare delivery system as a critical national goal.